Pre Med Advising

 In addition to the basic science courses, students may select advanced courses based on their interests and/or academic needs.
 Many medical schools either recommend or require certain advanced science courses.

-Students are encouraged to peruse the requirements of schools where they plan to apply to ensure that all requirements and a suitable number of recommended courses are included in their academic plan.
+Students are encouraged to review the requirements of schools where they plan to apply to ensure that all requirements and a suitable number of recommended courses are included in their academic plan.

 NOTE: Transfer students who have not completed any pre-requisites at their previous institutions are encouraged to begin recommended course work with General Chemistry I and General Chemistry II over the summer sessions.
 Successful completion of these courses will satisfy the prerequisites needed to take Organic Chemistry l in the fall and continue to Organic Chemistry II in the spring.

 Students applying to medical schools or other health professional programs are advised to gain extracurricular experience in a clinical setting.
 Off-campus internships, volunteer clinical experiences, or previous or current employment can serve this purpose.
 Students are responsible for securing their own clinical opportunities.
-Faculty advisors and the Career Development Center are available to offer guidance if necessary.
+Faculty advisors and the Career Development Center are available to offer guidance.

 Biology Faculty